First semester

 a.
 Interest and specification of random parameter models

 b.
-Continuous mixing law: estimation by the MV
+Continuous mixing law: MV estimation

 c.
 Discrete mixing law: estimation by the MV via the EM algorithm